 Encourage interaction between your viewers by hosting games, polls and Q&As.
 You can also create Twitch moments by :

-• Celebrating milestones : Reaching a certain number of subscribers, winning an important victory and many others, don't forget to share these moments with your community.
+- Celebrating milestones : Reaching a certain number of followers, achieving an important victory, and much more—don't forget to share these moments with your community.

 By interacting with your community in a regular and meaningful way, you create a sense of belonging and encourage your viewers to come back again.

-Twitch provides analysis tools that let you track your channel's performance.
+Twitch provides analytics tools that allow you to track your channel's performance.
 Use this data to identify your strengths, understand your audience and improve your content.
 To analyze your performance on Twitch, you can :

 By following these tips and regularly analyzing your performance, you'll be well on your way to develop your Twitch channelbuild community loyalty and reach your streaming objectives.

-Thanks to this comprehensive guide, you'll be well on your way to a successful debut on Twitch.
-Don't worry, the hardest part is just getting started!
-This platform is accessible to all: everyone can share their passion and create their own community.
+With this comprehensive guide, you'll be well on your way to successfully launching your Twitch channel.
+Don't be afraid—the hardest part is just getting started!
+This platform is accessible to everyone: everyone can share their passion and create their own community.
 With a little preparation, perseverance and a good dose of passion, you'll be able to make your mark on Twitch.